samsquire/ideas4/README.md

 ```
 click(clickdata) append(click, clicks) cron("* * * * 15") = create_batch_email |
 ```

-Parser linked to a state machine.

-At any point, we know where everything is.

 Interpreters manage these resources at runtime.
 How does static management of these resources look and that can still be changed?